jpieles/linux-presentation/text.md

-The history of Linux begins in the 1960's **page break** with these two guys, Ken Thompson and Dennis Ritchie **page break** When they developed the UNICKS Operating System **page break** which was running on this machine here
+The history of Linux begins in the 1960's **page break** with these two guys, Ken Thompson and Dennis Ritchie **page break** When they developed the UNICKS Operating System **page break** which was running on this machine here.

-...

 It was a really great operating system but for some it was a problem, that it was propriatary.
 One of them was Richard Stallman, who worked at